Sonarr/Sonarr/readme.md

-# NzbDrone #
+# Sonarr #

-NZBDrone is a PVR for newsgroup users.
-It can monitor multiple RSS feeds for new episodes of your favourite shows and will grab, sorts and renames them.
-It can also be configured to automatically upgrade the quality of files already downloaded if a better quality format becomes available.
+Sonarr is a PVR for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sorts and renames them.
+It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ## Major Features Include: ##

-* Support for major platforms: Windows, Linux, OSX
+* Support for major platforms: Windows, Linux, OSX, Rubbery Pi, etc.
 * Automatically detects new episodes
-* can scan your existing library and then download any old seasons that are missing
+* Can scan your existing library and download any missing episodes
-* can watch for better versions and upgrade your existing episodes. *eg. from DVD to Blu-Ray*
+* Can watch for better quality of the episodes you already have and do an automatic upgrade. *eg. from DVD to Blu-Ray*
-* automatic failed download handling
+* Automatic failed download handling will try another release if one fails
-* manual search so you can pick any release or to see why a release was rejected
+* Manual search so you can pick any release or to see why a release was not downloaded automatically
-* fully configurable episode renaming
+* Fully configurable episode renaming
-* full integration with SABNzbd and NzbGet
+* Full integration with SABNzbd and NzbGet
-* full integration with XBMC,Plex (notification, library update, metadata)
+* Full integration with XBMC, Plex (notification, library update, metadata)
-* full support for specials and multi-episode releases
+* Full support for specials and multi-episode releases
-* beautiful UI
+* And a beautiful UI

-## Configuring Development Enviroment: ##
+## Configuring Development Environment: ##

 ### Requirements ###
 - Visual Studio 2013 ([Express Edition](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-for-web "Express Edition") might work but not tested.)